Arrest Under CrPC

-Section 46 of CrPC prescribes the mode of arrest.
+Section 46 of CrPC prescribes the mode of the arrest.
 The words ‘arrest’ and ‘custody’ are not synonyms.
 In every arrest, there is custody, but vice versa is not true.

 According to this section, an arrest of a person consists (except in the case of submission) of the actual seizure or touching of the body of a person with a view to his detention.

-Arrest without warrant (Section 41 CrPC)
+Arrest without a warrant (Section 41 CrPC).

 The provisions of Section 50 of CrPC are mandatory.
-Where a person is arrested without any warrant, he should be immediately informed to the particulars of the offence and ground of his arrest, and where the offence is bailable, it is his right to be released on bail.
+Where a person is arrested without any warrant, he should be immediately informed of the particulars of the offence and ground of his arrest, and where the offence is bailable, it is his right to be released on bail.

-Search of the Arrested Person
+Search of the Arrested Person.

-Section 51 of CrPC makes provision regarding search of the arrested person and making an inventory of the articles found upon him.
+Section 51 of CrPC makes provision regarding the search of the arrested person and making an inventory of the articles found upon him.

-Kasturi Lal vs. the State of UP, 1965
+Kasturi Lal vs the State of UP, 1965

 It was held that when a person is arrested on suspicion that he was carrying stolen property and the property found on the search is seized, such seizure shall be reported to a magistrate.

-Mahadev vs. the State of Uttar Pradesh
+Mahadev vs the State of Uttar Pradesh

 Taking of signature of the person searched on the memo of the recovery list is not required by this section.
 And even if the recovery memo is not signed by the accused, then the search is not illegal.